oluuiss/oluuiss/README.md

 <h1>📌 Experience</h1>

-I have already obtained certifications from the ViaCerta school as a web programmer with an emphasis on PHP and Java lasting 121 hours.
+I have experience and can do well as a programmer with an emphasis on Java, JDBC, JPA/Hibernate, C, MySQL, NoSQL, MariaDB, Python, PySide6, MongoDB, PHP and APIs.
-Certification from the company Udemy by teacher Nélio Alves with the COMPLETE Java course lasting 54 hours.

 I constantly seek to improve my knowledge and skills.
 I have the ability to solve problems, think critically, work in a team and have good communication.
 In the academic environment, I seek to improve myself in different programming languages, fundamental computing concepts and software development through projects and challenges.